jimbleslilley/bootcamp-project-2/README.md

 https://www.kaggle.com/gpreda/covid-world-vaccination-progress

-* vaccine_stocks.csv (COVID-19 Vaccine Companies : Stock Data | Kaggle)
+* vaccine_stocks.csv (COVID-19 Vaccine Companies: Stock Data | Kaggle)

 https://www.kaggle.com/akpmpr/covid-vaccine-companies-stock-data-from-2019

 ## Type of final production database
-PostgresSQL
+PostgreSQL

 ## Plan
-The intention is to look at two different sources of Covid 19 data: Vaccinations by manufacturers and vaccine stocks and then combining the data as one dataset onto one database.
-We intend to extract data from our two csv files, sources from Kaggle, transform from them using Jupyter Notebook and then load them into PgAdmin 4, ready for use.
+The project will be focussing on two different sources of data on Covid-19: Vaccinations by Manufacturers, and Vaccine Stocks.
+Data will be extracted from both Kaggle datasets and transformed in Jupyter notebook.
+The transformed data will then be loaded into the PostgreSQL database.

 ## Goal of the ETL

-The goal of this project is to be left with a dataset which can be used be a data analyist to conduct research into the production of the COVID-19 Vaccine by manufacterurs and the effect this had on their company's stocks.
-Various points of focus for a data analyst could include:
+The goal of this project is to produce a dataset which can utilised in further research by data analysts, who may be exploring production of COVID-19 Vaccines by individual manufacturers, and the effect this had on their company's stocks and consequently their success.
+Specific areas of application for a data analyst could include:

-* If the locations a vaccine is being supplied to effected a vaccine manufacturer's stock price.
+* Whether the location vaccines are being supplied to have an effect on the manufacturer's stock price.
 * If the volume of vaccines being supplied over time can be correlated to a vaccine manufacturer's stock price.
-* If there is a relationship between the total vaccines supplied and the average stock value of all vaccine manufacturers.
+* Potential relationships between the total vaccines supplied and the average stock value of all vaccine manufacturers.